-When a child is injured at birth due to medical negligence or malpractice, their family may be able to file a birth injury lawsuit.
-Preventable birth injuries can lead to long-term conditions like cerebral palsy and Erb’s palsy.
-Compensation from a birth injury lawsuit can help cover costs for medical care and therapy and improve your child’s quality of life.
+If a medical professional’s error injures a child shortly before, during, or after delivery, their family may be able to file a birth injury lawsuit to pursue compensation.
+Money from a birth injury lawsuit can help cover treatment costs and improve the child’s quality of life.

 Why File a Birth Injury Lawsuit?